 Based on the Firm's activities, it does not deal on its own account, underwrite financial instruments, or place financial instruments on a firm commitment basis or operate an organised trading facility and therefore the requirements of MIFIDPRU 4.4.1R do not apply.

-The Firm also does not meet the requirements under MIFIDPRU 4.4.3R, as it does not hold client money in the course of MIFID business or operate an MTF or OTF, and therefore the permanent minimum capital amount is £75,000.
+The Firm does meet the requirements under MIFIDPRU 4.4.3R, as it does hold client money in the course of MIFID business, and therefore the permanent minimum capital amount is £150,000.

 5.4.
 Fixed Overheads Requirement